IncubatorShokuhou/SolarSeer/README.md

 SolarSeer
 ---
-This repository contains the code used for "Ultrafast and accurate 24-hour solar irradiance forecasts outperforming numerical weather prediction across the USA"
+This repository contains the code used for the paper entitled "Ultrafast and accurate 24-hour solar irradiance forecasts outperforming numerical weather prediction across the USA"

 Abstract